shorepine/tulipcc/docs/tulip_api.md

 tulip.ui_del(ui_element_id) # deletes the memory for a UI component (the graphics will stay on the BG)

-tulip.joy() # returns a mask of hardware joystick presses

-# like joy, but also scans the arrow keys, Z, X, A, S, Q, W, enter and '
+# Returns a mask of joystick-like presses from the keyboard, from arrow keys, Z, X, A, S, Q, W, enter and '
-# use this in games etc so people can use either joystick or keyboard!
 tulip.joyk()

-# test for joystick or key presses.
+# test for joy presses.
 Try UP, DOWN, LEFT, RIGHT, X, Y, A, B, SELECT, START, R1, L1
 if(tulip.joyk() & tulip.Joy.UP):
     print("up")